codeshaine/carter/readme.md

 -- time of the cache
 -- REFACTOR THE QUERY COLMUN DATA
--- meesage to seller mail on purchase and cancel product delivery
+-- meesage to seller mail on purchase and cancel product delivery -- Need to fix the redis time on differnt routes

 Frontend